Near Augusta in Eau Claire County, Wisconsin — The American Midwest (Great Lakes)

 Built along the dells of Bridge Creek, the base of the mill was carved into the sandstone bedrock.
 Massive hand-hewn timbers secured with wooden pegs make up the structure of the mill.
 Water turbines powered the milling process.
 A concrete dam replaced the original log structure in 1919.
 Dells Mill, which is listed on the National Register of Historic Places, operated continuously until 1968.

 Location.
+44° 43.539′ N, 91° 8.906′ W. Marker is near Augusta, Wisconsin, in Eau Claire County.
+Marker is on County Highway V 0.2 miles west of State Highway 27, on the left when traveling west.
+Marker is at The Dells Mill and Museum.
 Touch for map.
-Marker is at The Dells Mill and Museum.
 Marker is at or near this postal address: E18855 County Highway V, Augusta WI 54722, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 4 other markers are within 15 miles of this marker, measured as the crow flies.
 Iron Brigade (approx. 3.2 miles away); Augusta Veterans Memorial (approx. 3.4 miles away); Fairchild War Monument (approx. 13.2 miles away); Edson Union Cemetery (approx. 15.1 miles away).